Marketing Co-ordinator, AGrowQuip NZ Ltd

-She has always dreamt of working in art and design, says Awhina Hinepare Shortcliffe who is in the final year of her Bachelor of Design in Communication Design.
+She has always dreamt of working in art and design, says Awhina Hinepare Shortcliffe who came to AUT to study a Bachelor of Design in Communication Design.

-“I want to work in the design industry, and build up a reputation for myself and my work.
+“I wanted to work in the design industry, and build up a reputation for myself and my work.
 I love working with traditional media, including creating illustrations of mandalas and zentangle art.

 “I’m drawn to mandalas because I’ve always had a knack for intricate details and mandalas allow for that creativity to flow freely.
 Eventually, I would like to work towards owning my own clothing store, with designs done by me, as well as selling my mandalas.”

-Awhina’s work as a designer is already attracting well-deserved attention, and her moving image Living Without was selected for the student category in the 2018 Best Awards.
+Awhina’s work as a designer already attracted attention when she was still at AUT, and her moving image Living Without was selected for the student category in the 2018 Best Awards.
+After completing her design degree at the end of 2018, Awhina is now using her design skills in her role as a marketing co-ordinator for AGrowQuip NZ Ltd.

 Fuelling students’ creativity